sesam-io/ais-integration/README.rst

 ===========

 Playing around a bit more with the Elasticsearch index and comparing it to the map service that the original article was actually about (http://kart.kystverket.no), I quickly started to notice that some of the ships didn't turn up in my index.
 In fact, none of them did.
 And, on closer inspection, vice versa.

-It turns out that the AIS service I'm reading from contain no ships longer than 40 meters, and the public service seem to contain no ships *shorter* than 40 meters.
+The reason for this turns out to be that the AIS service I'm reading from contain no ships longer than 40 meters, and the public service seem to contain no ships *shorter* than 40 meters.
 Not sure why Kystverket have decided to separate the data like this, but I can only assume the "full" AIS feed you can get if your application for access is granted contains all sizes.

-Later on, when I find the time and inspiration, I plan to experiment with adding additional ship data via another HTTP transform microservice, based on the publicly available Skipsregister search page (https://www.sjofartsdir.no/skipssok/) made by another governmental agency The Norwegian Maritime Authority (norwegian: Sjøfartsdirektoratet).
+Later on, when/if I find the time and inspiration, I plan to experiment with adding additional ship data via another HTTP transform microservice, based on the publicly available Skipsregister search page (https://www.sjofartsdir.no/skipssok/) made by another governmental agency The Norwegian Maritime Authority (norwegian: Sjøfartsdirektoratet).
 Peeking behind the scenes on that web page reveals calls to a REST API talking JSON, using a query vocabulary that looks similar